 4. Sydney is also a beautiful, relaxed place to study

 If you’re studying at a university in Sydney, chances are there’s a beautiful patch of green grass close by – perfect for picnics and outdoor study sessions.

 Settle down at the Royal Botanic Gardens for a chilled study session with some breathtaking waterfront views.
 Alternatively, relax amongst sculptures and flowering lilies at Wendy’s Secret Garden, or the tranquil surrounds of the Chinese Garden of Friendship, right by Sydney’s Chinatown.
 Looking for a park closer to university?
-Central Park (near the University of Sydney and the University of Technology, Sydney) or Centennial Parklands (near the University of New South Wales) make for beautiful study spaces.
+Centennial Parklands (near the University of New South Wales) is a beautiful study space.